pankajsh5/avax-4/Readme.md

 ### Variables

-- `Coupen`: A public constant representing the number of tokens required to redeem a coupon.
+- `COUPON`: A public constant representing the number of tokens required to redeem a coupon.
-- `CoupenRedeemed`: A mapping to keep track of whether a user has already redeemed their coupon.
+- `_couponRedeemed`: A mapping to keep track of whether a user has already redeemed their coupon.

 ### Constructor